Geometric Sequences Explained: Definition, Examples, Practice & Video Lessons

 where aₙ is the current term and aₙ₋₁ is the preceding term.
 This ratio remains constant throughout the sequence.

-Once the common ratio is known, subsequent terms can be found by multiplying the last known term by r.
-For instance, if the first term a₁ is 5 and the second term a₂ is 20, then the common ratio is:
+Once the common ratio is known, you can find subsequent terms by multiplying the last known term by r.
+For instance, if the first term a₁ is 5 and the second term a₂ is 20, then:

 \[a_3 = a_2 \times r = 20 \times 4 = 80\]